Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Phase Diagram for the Sign of Casimir Force

-\textit{Reversing of Casimir force and stable levitation}: In this section, we explore the potential for stable levitation by investigating the behavior of the Casimir force with respect to the separation of the two plates.
-In Fig.\ref{fig:Fvsd}, we numerically calculated the Casimir forces versus the distance for different $\chi$ and $\kappa$.
-Here, we assume that the two plates having identical chirality parameters but opposite non-reciprocal parameters, namely, $\chi_1 = -\chi_2 = \chi, \kappa_1 = \kappa_2 = \kappa$.
-We obtained three distinct force behaviours: (i) long-range repulsion, (ii) long-range attraction, (iii) initial repulsion followed by attraction at greater distances.
-These three behaviors are readily identifiable from changes in the phase diagram with distance.
-For instance, from Fig. \ref{fig:PDvsd}, with $\chi = 0.5$ and $\kappa = 0.5$ fixed, the force behavior corresponds to case (iii).
-This switch from repulsion to attraction establishes a stable levitation position between two ME plates.
-The stable equilibrium position $d_c$ is determined by $\chi$, $\kappa$, and $\omega_R$.
-From the phase diagram of the Casimir force, we see that the equilibrium distance increases as $\chi$ or $\kappa$ becomes larger.
-Besides, since $\frac{c}{d}>10\omega_R$ ($\frac{c}{d}<0.1\omega_R$) corresponds to the small (large) distance limit and the sign reversal point must lies in between, we estimate that $d_c\sim\frac{c}{\omega_R}$, e.g. $d_c\sim0.3~{\rm \mu m}$ in our case.
-Our results affirm the impossibility of the force being attractive at short distances but repulsive at long distances, consistent with the previously established stable vacuum theorem \cite{Kardar2010StableEq}.
-With the dielectric function employed, it is also impossible for the force to change its sign more than once as the distance $d$ varies.
-However, we acknowledge potential limitations in our findings, as more intricate models for dielectric functions may give rise to more complex Casimir force behaviors.
+In Fig.\ref{fig:Fvsd}, we calculate the Casimir forces versus the distance for different $\omega_\chi$ and $\omega_\kappa$, considering separation range which covers both the retarded and non-retarded limit.
+We obtained two kinds of distance-dependent force behaviors: long-range attraction or initial attraction followed by repulsion at greater distances.
+These behaviors are recognizable from changes in the phase diagram with distance.
+For example, we can see from Fig.\ref{fig:PDvsd} that when $\omega_{\kappa} = 0.2\omega_R$ and $\omega_{\chi} = \omega_R$, the force undergoes a sign reversal as the separation distance varies.
+From the phase diagram of the Casimir force, we can also see that the sign-changing distance decreases as $\omega_{\chi}$ or $\omega_{\kappa}$ becomes larger.
+Since $\frac{c}{d}>10\omega_R$ and $\frac{c}{d}<0.1\omega_R$ corresponds to the non-retarded and retarded limit and the sign reversal point must lie in between, we estimate that $d_c\sim\frac{c}{\omega_R}$, e.g. $d_c\sim 0.3~{\rm \mu m}$ in our case.
+When $\omega_\chi = 0, \omega_\kappa= 0$, the Casimir force recovers the case of two magneto-dielectric plates.
+In the retarded limit, the force scales with $d^{-4}$, hence the normalized force is approximately constant.
+In the non-retarded limit, the scaling depends on the electric and magnetic properties of each plate \cite{2012Buhmann}.

-\textit{Summary}: In this paper, we have investigated the Casimir force between two general magneto-electric materials, aiming to establish a comprehensive understanding of the Casimir effect and its relation to discrete symmetry breaking.
-Specifically, we have derived a universal phase diagram to characterize the sign of Casimir forces in terms of the degree of parity symmetry breaking and time-reversal symmetry breaking.
-This phase diagram serves as a general roadmap for identifying Casimir repulsion across various magneto-electric materials.
-Additionally, We have explored how the force phase diagram varies with the distance between two plates, demonstrating that achieving repulsion becomes more feasible as the distance $d$ decreases.
-Furthermore, we have analytically shown that in the limit of small $\chi$ and $\kappa$, the force exhibits repulsion at short distances but transitions to attraction at longer distances, where a stable levitation position emerges \cite{Zhao2019StableCE}.